 No. If you are extending an internship into a following quarter (or quarters) all you need to do is email the Internship Coordinator and let them know how many total hours of work you'll be doing during the subsequent quarter.
 The Internship Coordinator will then add the extension hours to the Internship Agreement currently on file.
 Upon the final day of your internship, whether you do just one quarter or several, you should submit an Internship Reflective Narrative and have your host site supervisor submit an Internship Evaluation.

 Absolutely!
 Internships can be paid positions within museums.
-There is no rule agains being paid for internship work, in fact we wish all internships were paid experiences.
-If you have a quesiton about a situation specific to you or your institution contact the internship coordinator.
+There is no rule agains being paid for internship work, we wish all internships were paid experiences.
+If you have a quesiton about a situation specific to you or your institution contact the internship coordinator, email@example.com.

-Unless you physically registered an internship (MUS 601 formerly MUS 598) on your PCE registration form, you will not see an internship listed on your transcript.
+Unless you specifically register an internship (MUS 601) on your PCE registration form during the registration process, you will not see an internship listed on your transcript.
 Museology keeps track of internships internally, so if you have submitted an Internship Agreement form to the Internship Coordinator your internship has been recorded and your hours will count toward your Program requirement.

 Yes!
 If you want to start an internship midway through a quarter, follow the usual internship paperwork process.
 You will fill out an Agreement form listing the number of hours you'll be completing during that quarter.
 At the end of the quarter, assuming you want to continue the internship, you'll just send the internship coordinator the estimated number of work hours you'll be completing during the following quarter and they will be added to your Agreement form on file.
 (See FAQ on extending internships).